 6. Integration with other systems

-Una integrated document management with SAP or other corporate systems (Business Central, purchasing or human resources systems, external platforms, etc.) make it possible to get even more profitability out of the systems.
-At Brait, we are experts in SAP integrations, with a special focus on OpenText Extended ECM or Core Content Management (CCM), but whose range of cash solutions is very wide.
-We can integrate OpenText with SharePoint, Success Factors, through SalesForce, SAP and even connection with several systems Adhoc different at the same time.
+An integrated document management system with SAP or other corporate systems (Business Central, Purchasing or Human Resources solutions, external platforms, etc.) makes it possible to achieve even greater profitability.
+At Brait, we are experts in SAP integrations, with a special focus on OpenText Extended ECM or Core Content Management (CCM), whose range of solutions is very broad.
+We can integrate OpenText with SharePoint, Success Factors, through SalesForce, SAP and even connect with different systems simultaneously in an ad hoc manner.

 Develop your digitalization project with Brait